Skip to content

 What is a credit policy?

-It lists rules around payment terms, late fees, credit limits, payment terms, interest rates, and more.
+credit policy is a set of guidelines and rules for credit management operations, including conditions related to payment terms, late fees, credit limits, interest rates, and more.

 A good credit policy should do the following: